PippinChan/api-test-workshop/README.md

 -----

 #### Notes:
-* As [discouraged by Mochajs.org](https://mochajs.org/#arrow-functions), ECMAScript 6 arrow functions are not used in test script files.
+* As [discouraged by Mochajs.org](https://mochajs.org/#arrow-functions), ECMAScript 6 arrow functions are not used in test spec functions.

 #### Assumptions
 * Server would not use number `0` as order ID.